ordinators/ordinator/DEVELOPMENT_ROADMAP.md

 - [ ] Support dry-run and force options
 - [ ] Prompt for config and repo cleanup (optional)
 - [ ] Update documentation and usage examples
+- [ ] Add interactive confirmation for destructive operations
+- [ ] Implement progress indicators for backup restoration
+- [ ] Add colorized output for showing what will be removed/restored
+- [ ] Enhance dry-run mode with detailed preview of uninstall actions

 **Backups Details:**
 - Backups are created during `ordinator apply` if a file already exists at the target location and backups are enabled (`create_backups = true`).